henriquepmartins/henriquepmartins/README.md

 - 🔭 I’m currently studying **Computer Science at CESUPA**

-- 🌱 I’m currently focusing on getting deeper into **Java, Spring Boot and JPA.**
+- 🌱 I’m currently focusing on getting deeper into **Java, Spring Boot, NestJS, React and NextJS**

 - 📫 How to reach me **henriquepermartins@gmail.com** or **https://henriquepmartins.github.io/portfolio/**